spdx/spdx-maven-plugin/README.md

 a unique license ID and the verbatim license text.

 # Example
-See the file SpdxTools-POM-FIle-Example.xml for an example project using the spdx-maven-plugin.
+See the file SpdxTools-POM-File-Example.xml for an example project using the spdx-maven-plugin.

 # License
 This project is licensed under the Apache 2.0 License